ppy/osu-wiki/wiki/Modding/Delegation_of_the_Beatmap_Approval_Deciding_Authorities_Submission_Squad/en.md

 When selecting new members, a group of leaders would select candidates and the remaining BAT would provide their opinions.
 Any users who received approval from at minimum 3 BAT members and the BAT manager with no disapproval from anyone would be promoted to the team.

-Until the manual trial of [moddingv2](/wiki/Beatmap_Discussion) in 2014, all BAT promotion methods used similar ideas to the Delegation of the BADASS.
+Until the manual trial of [modding v2](/wiki/Beatmap_Discussion) in 2014, all BAT promotion methods used similar ideas to the Delegation of the BADASS.